Focus (Ariana Grande song): Reception

 Sean Fitz-Gerald of Vulture called the video's geometric look similar to the videos for Drake's "Hotline Bling" (2015) and Lil Mama's "Lip Gloss" (2007).
 Billboard's staff ranked the music video for "Focus" as Grande's seventh-best, describing it as "out-of-this-world" with "star-emblazoned jumpsuits and neon wigs"; they compared the clip's aesthetic to the Disney Channel Original Movie Zenon: Girl of the 21st Century (1999) and Grande's dancing to Beyoncé's in the video for "Single Ladies (Put a Ring on It)" (2008).
-The music video has received over 920 million views on YouTube, becoming her sixth most-viewed upload on the site.
+The music video has received over 1 billion views on YouTube, becoming her eighth most-viewed upload on the site.

 Live performances

 Prior to the release of "Focus", Grande started teasing snippets of the song during the last shows of The Honeymoon Tour in October 2015.
 Grande performed "Focus" live for the first time on the Honda Stage at the iHeartRadio Theater in Los Angeles on October 30, 2015.
 She also performed the song at the 2015 American Music Awards on November 22, ranked by Billboard as the best performance of the night.
 According to Bruna Nessif of E!, Grande brought some "old Hollywood glamour" to the performance.
-Grande performed "Focus" and a cover of ”Merry Christmas (War is Over)” on Disney's Christmas Day special.
+Grande performed "Focus" and a cover of "Merry Christmas (War is Over)" on Disney's Christmas Day special.
 The song was also performed on the Dangerous Woman Tour in 2017 starting with the second leg in Europe.